Next Steps Project

-The National Federation of Voluntary Bodies is undertaking a project called ‘Next Steps’ to identify supports and barriers in the change process as our members move to more individualised supports for people who use our services.
-The objective of the project is to create shared learning that will assist Federation members in embracing the radical change agenda envisaged in the new vision for services and supports to people with intellectual disabilities in Ireland.
-The overall aim of these changes are to ensure that people with intellectual disabilities are supported to live a life of their choosing.
+With support from the HSE, the National Federation of Voluntary Bodies facilitates the ‘Next Steps’ community of practice, which gathers together the learning of organisations who are developing individualised and self-directed supports, and provides leadership and practical help to the wider ID sector as it progresses with this movement for the people who use services.
+The objective is to create shared learning and practical progress in implementing national policy for services and supports to people with intellectual disabilities in Ireland.
+The overall aim of this work is to ensure that people with intellectual disabilities are supported to live a life of their choosing.

 In spite of the economic difficulties which we are all experiencing these are exciting times for people with disabilities, their families and the staff who support them.
 Many service providers are reconfiguring their services to provide more appropriate community based supports.
-The publication of the Disability Policy Review and of reports on Time to Move On from Congregated Settings (June 2011) and the 'New Directions review of Adult Day Services (February 2012) presents important opportunities for all concerned.
+The Disability Policy Review , Tranforming Lives process, Time to Move On from Congregated Settings (HSE, 2011) and the 'New Directions review of Adult Day Services (HSE, 2012) present important opportunities for all concerned.
 However an essential element in availing of these opportunities is the management of the transitions to new service options that promote community participation and inclusion.

-Supporting our member organisations and people who use our services through evidence and shared learning
+Supporting service providers and people who use our services through evidence and shared learning

-We believe that a key factor in supporting our members in moving to new service options is practical guidance for the change management process required to transform services.
-To this end the National Federation have established the Next Steps Project.
-Through the Next Steps Project we have developed a community of learning between our member organisations and key stakeholders including those supported by our members, as they develop more innovative community based supports.
+We believe that a key factor in supporting the movement to new individually responsive service options is practical guidance for the change management process required to transform services.
+To this end the National Federation have established the Next Steps Community.

-One of the first actions of the Next Steps Project was for the participating organisations to agree a vision of individualised supports .
-This vision was agreed by all participants and is at the centre of the initatives that the members are working towards.
+One of the first actions of Next Steps was for the participating organisations to agree a vision of individualised supports .
+This vision was agreed by all participants and is at the centre of the initiatives that the members are working towards.

 We have taken a case-study approach to progressing with real changes that support people in living a life of their choosing.
 Each of the participating organisations is working with one person (or in some cases more than one person) on an individual basis, developing new types of supports in line with the agreed vision.
 Every two months the participants come together to share what they have learnt as they progress with this journey.